 12 Therefore I will give him a portion among the great, and he will divide the spoils with the strong, because he poured out his life unto death, and was numbered with the transgressors.
 For he bore the sin of many, and made intercession for the transgressors."

 Wow!
 It is incredible to think that all of this took place and it is also sobering to think of these truths.
 Jesus was despised, rejected, betrayed, beaten and ultimately saw as sin on the cross by His Father.
 He did nothing wrong, yet He suffered for us.
+He loved us so and gave up everything for us.
 What a glorious Savior we have!